FHantke/brave-browser-wiki/Chromium-rebases.md

 Do a commit for all the string translation updates, `xtb` files.

+### Fix remaining build errors.

 Continue the build after that runs successfully.

 If you have more fixes you can add them to the commit before the string commit which has the brave-core updates.